0xDO/0xDO/README.md

         -

 ### 🌱 Currently learning
+- testing Go,TEMPL, HTMX ftw.

-a lot of python, AI frameworks, prompt engineering, LLM..... and preparing for AGI 🔭
+- a lot of Python, AI frameworks, prompt engineering, LLM..... and preparing for AGI 🔭

 📫